ifandelse/writing/smashingmag/lux_take2.md

 You'll notice two things in the above code: first, the use of `lux.actionCreator`, which mixes `lux.mixin.actionCreator` into the target and second, the `publishAction` method (provided by the mixin).

-At the same time we were using the above mixin approach, we'd fallen into the practice of having matching handler names on our Stores (the handler method name matched the action type).
+At the same time we were using the above mixin approach, we'd fallen into the practice of having matching handler names on our Stores (the handler method name matched the Action type).
 For example, here's a lux Store that handles the `addToCart` Action:

 ```
 var ProductStore = new lux.Store( {